NotTimTam/ascii.js/docs/learn/objects/MENU.md

 ### `Menu.Button`

-A button that can be clicked or activated.
+A string of text that triggers an event when clicked.

 #### Constructor